mirandafialho/mirandafialho/README.md

 My name is Yuri Miranda Fialho from Brazil.
 I've been working as Full Stack Developer since 2015, working with IT since 2008 and currently working at [DevSquad](https://devsquad.com) since 2022.

-I also like comment about tech, soccer, music and gastronomy.

 Would you like to find me?
 Follow the links below.

 [![Instagram Badge](https://img.shields.io/badge/Instagram-E4405F?style=flat-square&logo=instagram&labelColor=FF0000&logoColor=white&link=https://instagram.com/mirandafialho)](https://instagram.com/mirandafialho)